 If you are constantly bending the rules or ALLOWING parents to disregard your policies, it can become a habit.
 For you and your clients.

 That is not to say that you should not look at a particular circumstance and try to work with someone.
-What I am saying is when and if you do make an exception, tread lightly.
+But what I am saying is when and if you do make an exception, tread lightly.

 - Things I Added to My Contract